First, something about sound.

 relatively flexible belly plate of the violin to the much stiffer

 back plate.
-This post prevents the belly from collapsing under the
+This post helps prevent the belly from collapsing under the

 vertical component of the tension in the strings, and it also couples